 The Department of Sociology and Anthropology offers the degree of Bachelor of Arts (B.A.) in anthropology.

-Faculty: Professor Peters, chairperson.
-Professor Poggie; Assistant Professors Bovy, Dunsworth, and Garcia-Quijano; Professors Emeriti LaVelle and Loy.
+Faculty: Professor Carroll, chairperson.
+Professor Poggie; Associate Professors Bovy and Garcia-Quijano; Assistant Professor Dunsworth; Professors Emeriti LaVelle and Loy.

 Students desiring to major in anthropology must complete a total of 30 credits (maximum 45 credits) in anthropology including introductory courses: APG 200, 201, 202, and 203 (12 credits); methods courses: APG 300, 302, 412, or 417 (3 credits); theory courses: APG 401 (3) and APG 327 or 417 (3), for a total of six credits.
 Note: APG 417 may be taken to fulfill either the methods or theory requirement, but not both.
 The remaining nine credits may be from any APG course.
 No more than six credits in independent study and/or field experience courses may be used toward the 30 credits required for the major.